zbrewer/zbrewer.github.io/_posts/2021-03-23-workshop-prep.markdown

 I obviously also needed a work bench not just for the plane but also for other projects.
 My uncle had given me a commercial door core several years ago to use as a bench top along with another core cut in half to use as legs.
 Now that I finally had the space I was able to put it together.

-I wanted to build a sturdy frame with a stong shelf below and casters so it could roll around the shop.
+I wanted to build a sturdy frame with a strong shelf below and casters so it could roll around the shop.
 I used 2x4s to attach the legs and create a strong box as a base.
 The boards on the top are set back several inches from the front of the bench to allow for clamping to the bench top.

 ![Desktop View](https://lh3.googleusercontent.com/DsjVO5JgXJzOjtwAn6ZdoEVKQDGEZ5iTqzidAe0fB_0esc5Sj4sPt3jNJYsr3M5vuUW3_FfiF-SrigVEs0OjeGEDIuVWcQyJHcdswL3DmDIP42e4uFN4-W4RdwmMgefCu-K-_5DKKpg=w2400)
 _The bench without the top attached_